OSInside/kiwi/doc/source/working_with_images/iso_to_usb_stick_deployment.rst

 .. sidebar:: Abstract

-   This page provides further information for handling ISO images built with KIWI and references the following
+   This page provides further information for handling ISO images built with {kiwi} and references the following
    articles:

    * :ref:`hybrid_iso`

-In KIWI all generated ISO images are created to be hybrid.
+In {kiwi} all generated ISO images are created to be hybrid.
 This means, the image can be used as a CD/DVD or as a disk.
 This works because the ISO image also has a partition table embedded.
 With more and more computers delivered without a CD/DVD drive this becomes important.